Canal Saint-Denis: Technical specifications and navigation

 The Canal Saint-Denis extends 6.6 km from the junction with the Canal de l’Ourcq at the Bassin de la Villette to the Seine at Saint-Denis.
 It is the busiest of the three canals in Paris, passing through predominantly industrial suburbs, with numerous private quays used by commercial barges.

 The canal has an average width of 70 m, ranging from 30 m to 140 m.
 The canal covers roughly 36 hectares of Parisian public space.
 The waterway is open 365 days a year and, together with the Canal de l'Ourcq and the Canal Saint-Martin, carries between 500,000 and 1 million tons of materials and merchandise per year.
 The depth of the canal varies from 3.2 m to 3.5 m.
 This allows barges and other craft up to a maximum of 1,000 tons displacement.
 Vessels may travel the canal if their beam is less than 8 m, their air draft less than 4.4 m, and their draft less than 2.6 m.
 Launching slipways are located at the Pont de Stains in Aubervilliers (source Ville de Paris, Service des Canaux, within the Direction de la Voirie et de la Mobilité, quoted on the French page).

 Tourism and management

 Management

-In a study by the architect, Michel Corajoud, the canal has been recognized as a unifying factor in the Parisian urban area.
-This devolves from the fact that the canal links Paris with Aubervilliers and Saint-Denis.
+A study by architect Michel Corajoud recognized the canal as a unifying element of the Parisian urban area, because the canal links Paris with Aubervilliers and Saint-Denis.
 It is a part of the Communauté de communes de la Plaine de France, a federation of communities organized to coordinate local projects.

 Recently, the following improvements to the canal network have been undertaken: